sdileepkumarreddy/twtr-jwt/README.md

 and `http://localhost:5004/tweets`
 * AWS codebuild can be configured with buildspec.yml file present in Repo by connecting with the git hub repo url to codebuild
 * Codebuild will build the code and generate docker images and push the images to ECR
 * Continuous Delivery is achieved through ALB.
-Create an ALB and do necessary configuration and application can be accessed via ALB URL
+Create an ALB and do necessary configuration and application can be accessed via ALB URL.